Vladaso/CS50FinalProject/README.md

 - **Description**: Contains all of the used constants, if you find the game boring you can fiddle a bit with these :D.

+### `player.js`

+- **Description**: Very important player object, creates the playerMesh, playerCamera and sets the playerColor.
+Used in server.js and scripts.js.

 ### `scripts.js`

 - **Description**: Main javascript file served to the client contains almost all of the neccessary logic for playing the game, since it's such a big file I will describe some functions in more detail.